v-strings/GodTierArchiveWebsite/source/ArchiveHOF.rst

         :width: 80
         :height: 80
     +++
-    The main reason why this website could be made.
-Starting in mid 2021 he started archiving hundreds of LTG troll channels and later on archived every LowTierGod Stream, mainly in 2022.
+    The main reason why this website could be made, along with youtube-dl / yt-dlp.
+Starting in mid 2021 he started archiving dozens of LTG troll channels since nobody else was doing it and LTG loved striking them down, and it was kinda fun.
+Also archived some LTG streams in 2021, but made it 100% automated in 2022.
     Since 2022 he's had several other projects including clipping LTG streams into a massive clip archive, reuploading every LowTierGod video to various sites, and the Peanut Butter Complex channels.

     His Channel: https://odysee.com/@Peanutbuttercomplex:3